Kenneth Gibson (Scottish politician): Glasgow

-Controversies
+Cunninghame North

+In 2007, he was chosen to contest the constituency of Cunninghame North and gained the seat from Scottish Labour by 48 votes, the smallest margin in Scotland.
+This meant that he defeated both Labour Minister Allan Wilson and former SNP MSP Campbell Martin, who secured 14.6% of the vote as an independent candidate.
+Labour contemplated a legal challenge over the results after over 1,000 votes had been rejected in the constituency, but ultimately decided against this.
+The high number of spoiled ballots formed part of the 140,000 votes which had been rejected across Scotland as a whole, after council elections, using single transferable vote, were conducted on the same day as the Scottish Parliament election.

+In the 2011 election, Gibson secured a comfortable majority of 6,117 and again defeated Wilson.
+As part of a free vote, Gibson voted in favour of introducing same-sex marriage in Scotland in 2014.

+Gibson was again re-elected to represent the Cunninghame North constituency in the 2016 election.
 In March 2017, Holyrood's Standards Committee admonished Gibson for failure to make an oral declaration of a registered financial interest.
 The Commissioner for Ethical Standards in Public Life in Scotland submitted a report to the Procurator Fiscal.
-However, the alleged offence was "time barred from criminal proceedings."
+The alleged offence was time barred from criminal proceedings.
 Political opponents called for his suspension from the SNP.

-Gibson faced a selection challenge against former MP Corri Wilson and Osama Saeed for the SNP nomination for Cunninghame North at the 2021 Scottish Parliament elections.
-Individual office-bearers in the Cunninghame North Constituency Association had issued a call for members to come forward to challenge Gibson and all sitting SNP MSPs, saying there should be 'a festival of democracy.'
-On 14 October it was reported that two local SNP officials had resigned over allegations that Gibson had been 'aggressive and abrasive."
+Gibson faced Osama Saeed and former MP Corri Wilson in a selection challenge for the SNP nomination to contest Cunninghame North at the 2021 Scottish Parliament elections.
+Individual office-bearers in the Cunninghame North Constituency Association had issued a call for members to come forward to challenge Gibson, and all sitting SNP MSPs, saying there should be "a festival of democracy".
+On 14 October 2020, it was reported that two local SNP officials had resigned over allegations that Gibson had been "aggressive and abrasive."
 Gibson suggested he was the target of a smear campaign and “underhand tactics”.
-Shortly after this, the SNP suspended the selection procedure in Cunninghame North.
-SNP National Secretary Angus MacLeod issued a statement at the beginning of a hustings meeting which clarified the party was not investigating Gibson.
-MacLeod had previously indicated that insufficient evidence had been presented by the complainers.
-Gibson emerged as the winner of the selection contest.
+In December, he emerged as the winner of the selection contest.

+In 2021, Gibson was re-elected in Cunninghame North and defeated Scottish Conservative MSP Jamie Greene (who himself was re-elected on the West of Scotland regional list).
+During this session, he voted in favour of the, ultimately unsuccessful, Assisted Dying for Terminally Ill Adults (Scotland) Bill at stages one and three.
+The Bill aimed to introduce assisted dying to Scotland.